consistent-milk12/docs-md/generated_docs/object/read/elf/index.md

 - `fn get(&self, endian: <Self as >::Endian) -> <Self as >::Word`

   Get the relocation entry.

+  This value is an offset if the lowest bit is clear, or a bit mask if the lowest bit is set.

 - `fn next(offset: &mut <Self as >::Word, bits: &mut <Self as >::Word) -> Option<<Self as >::Word>`

   Return the offset corresponding to the next bit in the bit mask.

+  Updates the offset and bit mask.
+This method should be called 31 times for Relr32 and 63 times for Relr64 to iterate over all the bits.

+  Returns `None` if the bit is not set.

 #### Implementors